wormhole-foundation/xdapp-book/src/wormhole/1_whatIsWormhole.md

 Over the past year, Wormhole has evolved to support an ever-growing list of blockchains across an unrivaled number of smart contract runtimes.

 While Wormhole is a generic interoperability protocol, it is also an ecosystem and platform for developers to grow the decentralized computing space.
-Wormhole consists of multiple modular swap-in components that can be leveraged independently and supports a increasing number of composible applications built by numerous teams.
+Wormhole consists of multiple modular swap-in components that can be leveraged independently and supports an increasing number of composable applications built by numerous teams.

 ---